lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.

-After verifying message_3, the Responder can compute PRK_out, see {{prkout}}, derive application keys using the EDHOC_Exporter interface, see {{exporter}}, persistently store the keying material, and send protected application data.
+After verifying message_3, the Responder can compute PRK_out, see {{prkout}}, and derive application keys using the EDHOC_Exporter interface, see {{exporter}}.
+The Responder SHOULD NOT persistently store PRK_out or application keys until the application has authenticated the Initiator.

 If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the protocol MUST be discontinued.